 Departing from this shared topic Heather and Hilde create a solo for one another.
 Both have long histories as performers, and have moved into creating their own work.
 Both feel the curiosity to research their creativity further without their own body in the way.
 These two solos stem from the desire to explore the physicality, performativity, and creative process of the other.

 In these solo performances, Heather and Hilde use only what they have on hand: each other, their (dancing) bodies, and the physical space which they inhabit to explore the thin edge of being 'just safe enough'.
-Departing from similar themes the form their work takes seems radically different.

 The Barren Lands